 - Organizer, Washington lawyers' rally and march to protest imprisonment of Pakistani lawyers, and in support of rule of law in Pakistan, 2007

-- Author, Sex Discrimination Chapter, Co-author, Pregnancy Discrimination and Accommodation Chapters, 2017 WSAJ Employment Law Deskbook
+- Author, Sex Discrimination Chapter, Co-author, Pregnancy Discrimination and Accommodation Chapters, 2017 and 2022 WSAJ Employment Law Deskbook

 - 2021 Seattle Journal for Social Justice Symposium: Organizing and Concerted/Collective Action by Immigrant and BIPOC Workers